Knapp-type obstructions in multilinear fractal Fourier extension: Preliminaries

 By Frostman's lemma, it is not difficult to see that these dimensions characterise the Hausdorff dimension of a set.
 Given $X\subseteq\rd$

-A natural generalisation of the dimensions defined above are the $L^q$-dimensions, which capture the differences in the distribution of mass on the attractor.
+A natural generalisation of the dimensions defined above is the $L^q$-dimensions, which capture the differences in the distribution of mass on the attractor.
 These dimensions are of particular interest for measures that exhibit multifractal behaviour, and are known for many particular examples.
 We refer the reader to \cite{Ols95} for more details.
-The $L^q$-dimension of a measure $\mu$ is
+For $q>1$, the $L^q$-dimension of a measure $\mu$ is defined by